The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 What would you like to do in the future?

 I want to expand and grow my business.
-I want to import wine more from small wineries, very specific wines and maybe I’m going to try to import wine from other countries like Australia or New Zealand.
-But for now, I am focusing on French wine.
+My goal is to import more wine from small, specialized wineries, and I may also explore importing wines from other countries like Australia or New Zealand.
+But for now, my focus remains on French wine.

 How large is the sales area?

-We mainly sell and ship by wholesale in Japan.
-Most customers are professionals, such as restaurants, hotels, inns, bars and so on.
-However, non-professionals can also purchase from the website.
+We mainly sell and ship wine wholesale in Japan.
+Most of our customers are professionals, such as restaurants, hotels, inns, and bars.
+However, non-professionals can also purchase directly through our website.

 Finally, could you give the Style Koriyama readers a message?